andersonkmi/credit-card-bindb-service-aws/README.md

 # Modules

 This project is composed of the following modules so far:
 - api-gw-aws-lambda: Lambdas used by API gateway.
+It can be found at https://github.com/andersonkmi/sakura-api-gw-aws-lambda.
 - sakura-bindb-consumer-aws-lambda: responsible for consuming the records sent to Kinesis/SQS and loading them into DynamoDB.
 It can be found at https://github.com/andersonkmi/sakura-bindb-consumer-aws-lambda.
 - sakura-csv-reader-aws-lambda: responsible for reading the CSV file uploaded to S3 and splitting it into messages for SQS.
 It can be found at https://github.com/andersonkmi/sakura-csv-reader-aws-lambda.
 - custom-auth-aws-lambda: custom authorizer to be used with API gateway.
 It can be found at https://github.com/andersonkmi/sakura-custom-auth-aws-lambda.